Dr. Hugh Agnew

 Dr. Leslie Waters

-The University of Texas at El Paso, USA
+The University of Texas at El Paso, Texas, USA

 Recent Publications:

-- Borders on the Move: Territorial Change and Forced Migration in the Hungarian-Slovak Borderlands, 1938-1948 (forthcoming from University of Rochester Press)
+- Borders on the Move: Territorial Change and Forced Migration in the Hungarian-Slovak Borderlands, 1938-1948 (University of Rochester Press).

 Dr. Svorad Zavarský

-Independent Researcher affiliated with the Instituto Storico Slovacco di Roma, Bratislava
+Independent Researcher affiliated with the Instituto Storico Slovacco di Roma, Bratislava, Slovakia

 Recent Publications: